 Handy tip: put down sheets or some covering underneath the carpets so you won’t be left cleaning up carpet fluff for days!

 5. Do councils take carpet as part of their bulky waste collection service?

 Another carpet disposal option is to use your council’s bulky waste collection service.
-The council’s service is not free but subsidised, so it’s usually cheaper than hiring a private contractor.
-However, the wait times are longer.
-So make sure to double-check that they remove carpet, as many councils exclude home improvement style waste.
+The council’s removal service is not free but subsidised, so it’s usually cheaper than hiring a private contractor.
+However, the wait times are longer. and make sure to double-check that they remove carpet, as many councils exclude home improvement style waste.

 6. Can I put carpets or carpet tiles in a skip?

 When disposing of carpets, it is an option to use a skip, but this is only worth considering if you have enough waste to fill it.
 The cost of hiring a skip varies depending on where you live, the size of the skip and whether or not you require a skip permit.
 In other words, if you don’t have enough waste for a skip, you’re much better off using a man & van who will only charge for the amount of waste they remove rather than a set price for a skip.
 Also, carpet tiles are stacked up, very heavy and skip often have weight limits – so it’s worth checking with your skip provider beforehand.

 7. Can I put carpet in a skip bag?

 If you’ve bought a Hippo bag, you can dispose of carpets this way too.
 It’s worth asking for a quote from a man & van as sometimes their collection prices are lower than a crane lorry collection.
 Also, they’ll leave you with the bag for reuse.
 Check out average skip bag collection prices.